deductiv/kvstore_tools/README.md

 Running the search command with no arguments will list existing backups in the default path.

 ### KV Store Create Foreign Key
 This functionality is implemented through a streaming search command.
 Syntax (example):

     search <events> | kvstorecreatefk collection="<collection1_name>" outputkeyfield="<key_field_name>" | outputlookup append=t <collection2_name>

-Arguments:
+**Arguments**:

 - *(Required)* collection: <string> - Specify the collection to create the new record within.
 - *(Optional)* app: <string> - Specify the app to find the collection(s) within.
 (Default: current app)